isomerpages/moe-sls/_student-user-guide/Track Progress/(1) Access Learning Progress.md

 <li>Click the <strong>Filter</strong> icon <img style="width:1rem; display: inline;" src="/images/Icons/Filter24.svg"> to filter your overall progress (in terms of marks) according to the month range and topic/subtopic.
 Click <strong>Apply</strong> to confirm your selection.</li>
 </ol>
 <p><img src="/images/1Student/TP-LP.png"></p>
 <p><u>Note</u>: You can also search for subject resources from MOE Library and My Drive.
-Refer to Search for Self-Study Resources [hyperlink] to find out how to search for resources.</p>
+Refer to <a target="_blank" href="/student-user-guide/discover/search-for-self-study-resources/">Search for Self-Study Resources</a> to find out how to search for resources.</p>